-Even when bikers do not die in an accident, motorcycle accident injuries are usually catastrophic, especially when the rider wasn’t wearing protective gear.
-Injuries can include:
+Even when bikers do not die in an accident, motorcycle accident injuries are usually catastrophic, especially when the rider lacks protective gear.

 When you settle with or sue an insurance company, you can receive three types of damages: economic, non-economic, and punitive.
 Economic damages are costs with a specific dollar amount and are often called “special” damages.
-Non-economic damages are costs for which a dollar amount is not straightforward to assign, and are often called “general” damages.
+Non-economic damages are costs for which a dollar amount is not straightforward to assign and we call these “general” damages.

 Economic or special damages include any medical expenses you incurred because of the accident plus medical expenses you are likely to incur in the future.
 These expenses cover hospital stays, surgery, doctor’s appointments, follow-up appointments, physical therapy, cognitive therapy, psychological therapy, and medical aids such as wheelchairs, walkers, and crutches.
 Economic damages also include vehicle replacement or repair, replacement of personal property damaged in the accident, and, in the case of a loved one’s death in a motorcycle accident, funeral and burial expenses.

-The court only orders punitive damages if it finds that the defendant was grossly negligent or their actions were intentionally harmful.
-Grossly negligent behaviors might include driving under the influence, distracted driving, or, in some cases, speeding, such as if the defendant was fleeing from police.
+The court only orders punitive damages if it finds the defendant grossly negligent or intentionally harmful.
+Grossly negligent behaviors might include road rage, driving under the influence or, in some cases, excessive speeding, such as if the defendant fled police.

-Contact a motorcycle accident lawyer at Boohoff Law in North Port at (877) 999-9999 as soon as possible to handle your case from the negotiation stage through the trial stage, if necessary.
-Keep in mind that some insurance companies require you to file a claim as soon as 30 days after the accident, so contact us as soon as possible after the accident.
+Contact a motorcycle accident lawyer at Boohoff Law in North Port online or at (941) 260-0376 as soon as possible.
+We handle cases from the negotiation stage through the trial, if necessary.
+Keep in mind that some insurance companies require you to file a claim as soon as 30 days after the accident, so Contact us as soon as possible after you get your initial medical care.